InHouse Records: The music label run from prison

-In this talk, Judah will discuss breaking out of the prison cycle through music, whilst questioning the focus on punishment in our justice system, and exploring how creativity and design thinking can be used to tackle societal problems.
-On stage he will be joined by former inmates who are now label artists, performing live.
+In this talk, a former inmate, turned label artist, turned label manager Carl, aka C. Roots will discuss breaking out of the prison cycle through music, whilst questioning the focus on punishment in our justice system, and exploring how creativity and design thinking can be used to tackle societal problems.